mikecovlee/mLoRA/README.md

 *: Arguments of configuration file

+### Notice of PEFT supports
+1. m-LoRA supports specific optimized operators for these PEFT methods, which can effectively improve the computing performance during training, evaluation and inference.
+However, these operators may cause a certain degree of accuracy loss (less than 5%).
+You can disable the optimized operators by defining the `MLORA_EVALUATE_MODE` environment variable in advance.
-Note: Auxiliary Loss is not currently supported for Mo-LoRA (Mixture of LoRAs) methods other than MixLoRA
+2. Auxiliary Loss is not currently supported for Mo-LoRA (Mixture of LoRAs) methods other than MixLoRA

 ## Supported Attention Methods